 Race-Level Work

-Race tuning is a different category entirely.
-Structure patterns optimized for specific snow temperatures, edge angles dialed to tenths of a degree, fluorinated overlays — this work can run $100–$200+ per session.
+Race tuning is its own world: structure patterns matched to specific snow temperatures, edge angles dialed to tenths of a degree, hand-finished bevels.
+This work can run $100–$200+ per session.
 It's specialized and generally irrelevant for recreational skiers.

 Geography